octdobre/workspace/Shell Customization/PowerShell/README.md

     ```

 * Creating a new Profile

     a) Create a new `Microsoft.PowerShell_profile.ps1`, or copy this one.
     Remember to rename it.

     b) Create a new Oh-My-Posh theme.
 Reference the theme inside the
     Powershell profile.

-    c) Create a new Windows Terminal profile section and reference the
+    c) Create a new Windows Terminal profile section.
+Remember to generate a new GUID for the profile Id.

-    PowerShell profile like so:
+    d) Reference the PowerShell profile like so:
     ```
     "commandline": "powershell.exe -noexit -noprofile -f %USERPROFILE%\\Documents\\WindowsPowerShell\\<insert here ps profile>.ps1",
     ```
-    d) Reference correct PowerShell icon in the profile:
+    e) Reference correct PowerShell icon in the profile:
     ```
     "icon":"ms-appx:///ProfileIcons/{61c54bbd-c2c6-5271-96e7-009a87ff44bf}.png"
     ```